 The public consultation process should identify broad issues of concern to local community and interest groups and should continue from project planning through commissioning, project operations and final decommissioning.
-Refer to the Department of Environment and Heritage Protection (EHP) guideline Issue Identification and Community Consultation.
+Refer to the Department of Environment and Heritage Protection (the department's) guideline: Issue Identification and Community Consultation.